wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-conditional-access-device-registration-overview.md

 ##Setting up Azure Active Directory Device Registration

 The following settings are available for the Azure Active Directory Device Registration service:
-Enable Azure AD Device Registration in the Azure Portal.
+Enable Azure AD Device Registration in the Azure Management Portal.

 Windows Devices discover the service by looking for well-known DNS records.
 You must configure your company DNS so that Windows 7 and Windows 8.1 devices can discover and use the service.